 Advanced Connection Example – Hybrid OSD

-Note that with this MinimOSD, battery voltage reading and RSSI are measured right on the OSD, although it’s also possible to connect both of these to the FC instead, and pass these info via serial port, both ways work just fine.
+Note that with this MinimOSD, battery voltage reading and RSSI are measured right on the OSD, although it’s also possible to connect both of these to the FC instead, and pass this info via serial port, both ways work just fine.

 Of course you can also connect a GPS module to the Flight Controller if you want GPS data like coordinates, home distance, home direction etc displayed on your FPV video.